rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 When comparing the operating temperature ranges of Tadiran and LiPo batteries, **Tadiran batteries have a clear advantage** of -80°C to 125°C. Their Li-SOCl<sub>2</sub> chemistry enables them to perform well in extreme temperatures, making them suitable for applications in harsh environments.

-While LiPo batteries have a more limited temperature range (-20°C to +60°C) compared to Tadiran batteries, they still offer a wide operating range suitable for most consumer electronics and portable devices.
+While LiPo batteries have a more limited temperature range (-20°C to +60°C) compared to Tadiran batteries, they still offer a wide operating range suitable for many implementations.

 ✅ Tadiran Li-SOCl<sub>2</sub> ⛔️ LiPo

 ### Longevity (Self-Discharge Rate)

 The self-discharge rate of a battery refers to the percentage of charge it loses over time when not in use.
-This is an important factor to consider, especially for applications requiring long periods of inactivity. **Tadiran batteries offer an extremely low self-discharge rate** (~0.7% per year) while LiPo batteries self-discharge at a rate around 5% per month when not in use.
+This is an important factor to consider, especially for applications requiring long periods of inactivity. **Tadiran batteries offer an extremely low self-discharge rate** (~0.7% per year) while LiPo batteries self-discharge at a rate of up to 5% per month when not in use.

 ✅ Tadiran Li-SOCl<sub>2</sub> ⛔️ LiPo

 ### Flexibility

-The unique composition of LiPo batteries allows them to be not only lightweight (which is critical for many solutions) but also flexible and able to be shaped to virtually any custom size or shape.
-Tadirans, on the other hand, are limited to very specific shapes (though with their high voltages, may consume less physical space in an enclosure).
+The unique composition of LiPo batteries allows them to be not only lightweight (which is critical for many solutions) but also flexible and able to be shaped into virtually any size or shape.
+Tadirans, on the other hand, are limited to very specific shapes (though considering their higher voltages, may consume less physical space in an enclosure depending on the power requirements).

 ⛔️ Tadiran Li-SOCl<sub>2</sub> ✅ LiPo

 ### Cost

-Comparing the cost of Tadiran Li-SOCl<sub>2</sub> batteries and LiPo batteries can be complex because the true cost of a battery can depend on many different factors.
+Comparing the cost of Tadiran Li-SOCl<sub>2</sub> batteries and LiPo batteries can be complex because the true cost of a battery depends on many different factors.
 You need to factor in its capacity along with recharge cycles/total power delivered, and the specifics by manufacturer/model (not to mention quantity purchased!).

 In general, Tadiran Li-SOCl<sub>2</sub> batteries are considered "specialty batteries" that aren't as widely available.
-They tend to be more expensive than LiPo batteries, as they possess unique properties noted previously.
+They tend to be more expensive than LiPo batteries, as they possess the unique properties noted previously.
 When comparing total energy delivered between Tadiran and LiPo batteries, **LiPo tends to come out ahead when it comes to total cost of ownership**.

 > **WARNING:** Please note that the specifics can vary, and for an accurate and up-to-date comparison, you would need to look at the prices from various suppliers or directly from the manufacturers.